Milky Way: Halo

 The Galactic disk is surrounded by a spheroidal halo of old stars and globular clusters, of which 90% lie within 100000 ly of the Galactic Center.
 However, a few globular clusters have been found farther, such as PAL 4 and AM 1 at more than 200,000 light-years from the Galactic Center.
 About 40% of the Milky Way's clusters are on retrograde orbits, which means they move in the opposite direction from the Milky Way rotation.
 The globular clusters can follow rosette orbits about the Milky Way, in contrast to the elliptical orbit of a planet around a star.

-Although the disk contains dust that obscures the view in some wavelengths, the halo component does not.
+Although the disk contains dust that obscures the view at some wavelengths, the halo component does not.
 Active star formation takes place in the disk (especially in the spiral arms, which represent areas of high density), but does not take place in the halo, as there is little cool gas to collapse into stars.
-Open clusters are also located primarily in the disk.
+Open clusters are also located primarily on the disk.

 Discoveries in the early 21st century have added dimension to the knowledge of the Milky Way's structure.
 With the discovery that the disk of the Andromeda Galaxy (M31) extends much farther than previously thought, the possibility of the disk of the Milky Way extending farther is apparent, and this is supported by evidence from the discovery of the Outer Arm extension of the Cygnus Arm and of a similar extension of the Scutum–Centaurus Arm.
 With the discovery of the Sagittarius Dwarf Elliptical Galaxy came the discovery of a ribbon of galactic debris as the polar orbit of the dwarf and its interaction with the Milky Way tears it apart.
-Similarly, with the discovery of the Canis Major Dwarf Galaxy, it was found that a ring of galactic debris from its interaction with the Milky Way encircles the Galactic disk.
+Upon the 2004 discovery of a ring of galactic debris in an in-plane orbit around the Milky Way, it was initially believed that the debris was the remnant of a system dubbed the Canis Major Dwarf Galaxy.
+Other scholars believed it to be due to the Galactic warp, a view which has been supported by more recent evidence as of 2021.

 The Sloan Digital Sky Survey of the northern sky shows a huge and diffuse structure (spread out across an area around 5,000 times the size of a full moon) within the Milky Way that does not seem to fit within current models.
 The collection of stars rises close to perpendicular to the plane of the spiral arms of the Milky Way.
 The proposed likely interpretation is that a dwarf galaxy is merging with the Milky Way.
 This galaxy is tentatively named the Virgo Stellar Stream and is found in the direction of Virgo about 30000 ly away.